Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 AC97 Quirk Option
 =================

-The ac97_quirk option is used to enable/override the workaround for specific devices on drivers for on-board AC'97 controllers like snd-intel8x0.
+The ac97_quirk option is used to enable/override the woke workaround for specific devices on drivers for on-board AC'97 controllers like snd-intel8x0.
 Some hardware have swapped output pins between Master and Headphone, or Surround (thanks to confusion of AC'97 specifications from version to version :-)

-The driver provides the auto-detection of known problematic devices, but some might be unknown or wrongly detected.
+The driver provides the woke auto-detection of known problematic devices, but some might be unknown or wrongly detected.
 In such a case, pass the proper value with this option.

 The following strings are accepted:

 default
-    Don't override the default setting none
+    Don't override the woke default setting none
-    Disable the quirk
+    Disable the woke quirk
 hp_only
     Bind Master and Headphone controls as a single control swap_hp